-In contrast to the full transparency offered by Compound, BlockFi is a black box: you can’t see what assets are backing the loans and you have to trust the team that they are not going to mess things up.
+In contrast to the full transparency offered by Compound crypto, BlockFi is a black box: you can’t see what assets are backing the loans and you have to trust the team that they are not going to mess things up.

 This, he claims, leads to radically different outcomes.
-It is safer to build your business on top of Compound than a system you don’t know where the money is or if the business is solvent.
+It is safer to build your business on top of Compound Finance.
+With a closed a system you don’t know where the money is or if the business is solvent.

 What is Compound Treasury

-Compound Treasury is a separate and new business being developed by Compound Labs to serve institutional clients.
-Remember Compound Labs has removed itself from the picture on the governance of the Compound protocol.
+Compound Treasury is a separate and new business that Compound Labs is developing to serve institutional clients.
+Remember Compound Labs has removed itself from the picture on the governance of the Compound Finance protocol.

-They are now just another team of developers building on top of Compound.
+They are now just another team of developers building on top of Compound Finance.

 As such, it is a simple dollar-in and dollar-out system with a fixed interest rate.